AllNegotiation/.github/profile/README.md

 ## 💡 About

-AllNegotiation is a private R&D project focused on applying AI to real-world negotiation workflows.
+AllNegotiation is an early-stage AI product built to transform how people approach negotiation.
-The system is designed to assist users with:
+It’s designed to support users with:

 - Practicing negotiation techniques
 - Analyzing deal dynamics